ldecaro/cdk-fargate-bg/README.md

 After all prerequisites are met, it usually takes around 10 minutes to follow the instructions below and deploy the AWS CDK Application for the first time.
 This approach supports all combinations of deploying the microservice and its toolchain to AWS accounts and Regions.

-### Push the example project to AWS CodeCommit
+### Push the project to AWS CodeCommit

 To make it easier following the example, the next steps create an AWS CodeCommit repository and use it as source.
 In this example, I'm authenticating into AWS CodeCommit using [git-remote-codecommit](https://docs.aws.amazon.com/codecommit/latest/userguide/setting-up-git-remote-codecommit.html).
-Once you have `git-remote-codecommit` configured you can copy and paste the following commands:
+Once you have `git-remote-codecommit` configured, you can copy and paste the following commands:

 ```
 git clone https://github.com/ldecaro/cdk-fargate-bg.git